 July 23, 2018 Your Guide to Mobile-First Design

+Mobile-first design starts small.
+The ideas and creativity aren’t small, but the screen is.
+So, why start with the smallest screen?
 While most websites have been mobile friendly for some time, mobile-first design is different.
 The customary design process has been to create desktop and scale for mobile.
 But it no longer aligns with the way users spend time online.
 Mobile has taken over and shifted everything about design and the user experience (UX).
 But starting with mobile isn’t easy because it’s smaller.
 Instead, it’s considered the hardest medium because of the size, yet it immediately helps you drill down to the basics of UX.
 If a site can look good and function on mobile, scaling up is much easier than the reverse.

 How mobile-first design is different

 With mobile-first design, there are not separate desktop and mobile versions.
 The design concentrates on the mobile experience and how a user would interact with content.
 Mobile-first means you are designing for touch, whereas starting with a desktop is designing for the click.
 That doesn’t mean that desktop isn’t important.
 There are many occasions on which users do the research on mobile for convenience then make decisions or purchases on desktop.
 In these cases, mobile isn’t the medium of conversion—but without its high-value UX, it would not have occurred.
 When a user later accesses your site on desktop, it will provide the same experience, just expanded.